nbousset/roger-skyline/README.md

 This project consists of setting up a virtual machine and configure it to host a basic web server.
 It covers the following topics:
 * VM creation and disk partitioning
-* basic network configuration
+* network configuration
 * ssh configuration
-* firewall configuration
+* network security
 * tasks automation
-* creation of a basic website
+* web service

-The firewall configuration succesfully protected the server against slowloris' DoS attacks.
-Nmap's basic port scanning (SYN, ACK, NULL, XMAS packets) reports that all ports are closed, even when specifying a target port.
+The firewall configuration succesfully protected the server against slowloris' DoS attacks and contains nmap's basic port scanning.
+The website consists in a simple login page (sign up/in/out).
+A database on the VM stores members' email addresses and encrypted passwords.